by Mike Ricotta - September 19, 2018

 But, as you know, no two businesses are the same, and so selecting the right cloud structure is very much down to the unique identity of your own company.
 At Arcane we provide cloud support services to all kinds of businesses, so be sure to explore our Managed Cloud Services.

-In most cases, business owners will opt for a hybrid cloud model, balancing physical storage structures with cloud architecture, and achieving the best of both worlds.
+In most cases, business owners will opt for a hybrid cloud computing model, balancing physical storage structures with cloud architecture, and achieving the best of both worlds.

 However, it is not as simple as this.
 Hybrid cloud structures come in a variety of different forms.
 Read on to learn more about the different types of hybrid configurations and to discover which is the best option for your business.

 The office has changed.
 What used to be a self-contained space to support a group of staff members working together as a unit has since been blown wide open.
 Instead, today’s offices are hybrid spaces of their own, bringing together in-house employees, remote working teams, and third-party entities, in one harmonious collective.

 This requires something a little more agile and reliable than what a traditional physical server-based system alone can provide.
 As businesses seek to provide an even more comprehensive service to their clients, increasing numbers of organizations are turning towards hybrid structures in an effort to accomplish this.

 A hybrid systems and infrastructure cloud configuration place key systems in a private cloud structure, enabling remote access and collaborative work between teams in separate physical locations.
 The real-time cooperative element this provides is critical to success in today’s market, while robust security protocols ensure that sensitive data is never compromised.

 Cloud structures interact with in-house systems to provide seamless operation across the entire organization.
 To ensure total cohesion, businesses support this interaction by setting up a virtual private network, or VPN.
 This is where the services of a third party can help to ensure the ideal hybrid environment to help you meet your objectives.